Philosophy, Politics and Economics BA (Hons)

 You must also complete a dissertation (40 credits).

-You will learn through a combination of face-to-face and video conference lectures and tutorials, and online study via the university’s virtual learning environment (VLE) with support from your tutors.
-Students are expected to engage in a significant amount of self-study.
+- You will learn through a combination of scheduled video conference lectures and tutorials, and online study via the university’s virtual learning environment (VLE), with support from your tutors.
+There is normally a weekly two-hour timetabled video conference lecture for each module.

-For students normally domiciled in Scotland or the European Union/EEA (outside of the UK) and with a term time address in Scotland, the following fees apply:
+For students normally domiciled in Scotland, with a term-time address in Scotland, the following fees apply:

 |Full-time (120 credit modules) per year||£1,820||£1,820|

 |Part-time (structured) (3 x 20 credit modules) per year||£645||£645|